 Later on, both Peter and Jessica have finished their work and pushed the feature branches to the remote repository.
 Now, you want to access their feature branches, but how are you going to do that?

-First, you'll go back to the master branch:
+First, you'll go back to the main branch: